CyraCom International

 Can machine translation replace human translators?

-How has machine translation (MT) improved accuracy and quality over time?
+How has machine translation improved accuracy and quality over time?

-However, while machine translation (MT) has become more accessible over the last five years, is it wise for users to trust its accuracy and quality?
-Let’s review the latest MT developments to see how the technology compares to human translation.
+However, while machine translation has become more accessible over the last five years, is it wise for users to trust its accuracy and quality?
+Let’s review the latest machine translation developments to see how the technology compares to human translation.

-The concept of MT, translating automatically without any human input, began in 1947 just one year after the completion of the first electronic numerical integrator and computer.
+The concept of machine translation, translating automatically without any human input, began in 1947, just one year after the completion of the first electronic numerical integrator and computer.
 Since then, humans have tried to teach technology how to convert one language to another using various processes and techniques.
 Let’s review the types of machine translation used over time:

 • Rule-based Machine Translation (RBMT)